yafatek/mxp-protocol/WHITEPAPER.md

 - **Built-in distributed tracing** (no external instrumentation required)
 - **Native streaming support** (optimized for LLM token streams)

-MXP is implemented in **Relay**, a production-ready Rust reference implementation that includes a complete agent runtime, control plane, and SDK ecosystem.
+MXP is implemented in **MXP Nexus**, a production-ready Rust reference implementation that includes a complete agent runtime, control plane, and SDK ecosystem.
 The protocol specification is public domain (CC0), enabling anyone to implement MXP in any language without restrictions.

 This whitepaper presents the technical design, performance characteristics, security model, and ecosystem of MXP as a foundation for the next generation of distributed AI systems.